Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 2 Item visibility extensions are available:

 ```
-ShowHide    [Boolean]
+ShowHide    Boolean+
-ShowDiscard [Boolean]
+ShowDiscard Boolean+
 ```

 - `ShowHide`:
-  - if supplied value is `True`, the block is generated as if it was a `Show` statement
+  - if all supplied values are `True`, the block is generated as if it was a `Show` statement
-  - if supplied value is `False`, the block is generated as if it was a `Hide` statement
+  - otherwise, the block is generated as if it was a `Hide` statement
 - `ShowDiscard`:
-  - if supplied value is `True`, the block is generated as if it was a `Show` statement
+  - if all supplied values are `True`, the block is generated as if it was a `Show` statement
-  - if supplied value is `False`, the block is not generated, as if there was no statement
+  - otherwise, the block is not generated, as if there was no statement

 With this feature, you can have configuration variables that can be easily edited between `True` and `False` which will correctly handle each case.